yxleong/NTUST-assignments/CS3047701_IntroductionToDataScience/README.md

 - Final Project [Linking Writing Processes to Writing Quality](https://github.com/yxleong/NTUST-assignments/tree/main/CS3047701_IntroductionToDataScience/KaggleProject_LinkingWritingProcessesToWritingQuality)

 ## Course Objectives
 This course aims to introduce students to fundamental models and methods of data analysis.
-It will cover commonly used data analysis and visualization packages in Python and R programming languages.
+It will cover commonly used data analysis and visualization packages in Python programming languages.
 Students will learn how to apply these techniques and tools to analyze real-world data, helping users solve practical problems or provide value-added services.
 The course's goal is to familiarize students with common data analysis methods and tools.
 Through group projects, students will gain experience in analyzing real data and develop problem-solving skills.

 ## Teaching Materials and Bibliography
 - Introduction to Data Mining, by P. - N. Tan, M. Steinbach, A. Karpatne, and V. Kumar